f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Interface Aggregation for System Controllers via API
 -------------------------------------------------------

 You can view and configure the management interfaces on the two system controllers and aggregate them into a single Link Aggregation Group.
 To view the management interface on controller-1 run the following API call to see the interface labeled **1/mgmt0**.
-If you want to see the management interface in controller-2 change 1/mgmt0 to 2/mgmt0.
+If you want to see the management interface on controller-2 change **1/mgmt0** in the API call below to **2/mgmt0**.

 .. code-block:: bash